search

 Notching and Deconstruction

-TNC recently completed preliminary notching of the 128-year-old Paulina Dam.
+TNC recently completed preliminary notching of the 128-year-old Paulina Lake Dam.
 From November 24 through December 1, contractors from the Riverlogic-Renova Joint Venture worked in the river using heavy equipment to successfully remove a 40-foot long, six-foot high section of the structure, enabling a controlled release of the water impounded behind it.

 Click below to watch as the first notch is made: [embed]https://youtu.be/XN1z2VlLeZI[/embed]